-These instructions load and store the FIFO state from/to the address specified in R1.
+These instructions load and store the specified FIFO state from/to the address specified in R1.
 The amount and format of this information is implementation dependent.
-Again, separate instructions specify IEU and FEU FIFOs.
+Again, separate instructions specify IEU and FEU input and output FIFOs.

-The above floating load and store instructions require implicit synchronization with both execution units while their integer counterparts only require synchronization with the IEU.
+The above floating load and store instructions are implicitly synchronized with both execution units while their integer counterparts are only synchronized with the IEU.